-- 1. A member dissatisfied with a decision of a Regional Hardship Committee can appeal the decision to the REVP in writing.
-The appeal must contain all relevant information that was provided to the Regional Hardship Committee. - 2.
-A committee of three AEC Officers who were not involved in the decision will review the documentation submitted by the member and the reasons for decision provided by the Regional Hardship Committee and determine whether the decision was appropriate in the circumstances.
-The Committee will not normally interview the appellant or representatives of the decision-making body (Regional Hardship Committee) but has the ability to do so when clarification is required. - 3.
-The Appeal Committee will report its conclusions to the PSAC National President, who will in turn advise the member of the outcome of the Appeal.
+A member dissatisfied with a decision of a Regional Hardship Committee can appeal the decision to the AEC in writing.
+The appeal must contain all relevant information that was provided to the Regional Hardship Committee.

+- 2. A Standing Hardship Fund Appeal Committee of the National Board of Directors will review the documentation submitted by the member and the reasons for decision provided by the Regional Hardship Committee and determine whether the decision was appropriate in the circumstances.
+The Committee will not normally interview the applicant or representatives of the decision-making body (Regional Hardship Committee and/or AEC) but has the ability to do so when clarification is required. - 3.
+The NBoD Standing Hardship Fund Appeal Committee shall be comprised of three (3) Component National Presidents and the PSAC National Executive Vice-President.
+A Component President will not review appeals from members of their Component. - 4.
+The Standing Hardship Fund Appeal Committee will report its conclusions to the PSAC National President, who will in turn advise the member of the outcome of the appeal.